 Dr. Fraudster Still Deceiving Surgery Patients on Google

 Convicted Dr. Sajan and his Seattle plastic surgery clinic don't just rank highly in the 3-Pack, they often rank first for money phrases such as "best plastic surgeon."
-Google has done little to limit their visibility despite their deceptive SEO and illegal review methods living consumers at risk.
+Google has done little to limit their visibility despite their deceptive SEO and illegal review methods leaving consumers at risk.

 Dr. Javad Sajan of Allure Esthetic in Seattle was convicted of fraudulent review practices in April, 2024 and in July he entered into a consent decree to pay $5 million in fines and restitution.
 As part of that agreement he was ordered to "perform a full audit of all public reviews on Google, Yelp, WebMD and other third-party review platforms, and request removal of every review Allure was involved in creating, posting or shaping in any manner."